AdobeDocs/campaign.en/help/technotes/upgrades/migrate-to-aws.md

 This move will be transparent to customers:

-* The migration is expected to take between 30min - 60min
+* The length of each migration wave may vary depending on the number of impacted Campaign instances.
+When a migration wave is scheduled, the notification will include the expected duration.

 * Campaign instances will be unable to send mail during the migration window.
 No other Campaign function will be affected.